wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/shell-sort.md

 ---
 title: 'Shell Sort'
-description: 'Sorting algorithm using a gap concept'
+description: 'Sorting algorithm using a gap-based strategy to improve efficiency of sorting process'
 hide_table_of_contents: false
 keywords:
   - leetcode